Best iPhone 7 Cases

 Caseology Parallax

 Yes, Parallax is a Green Lantern villain.
 Caseology's Parallax series is no relation.
-I promise.
+I promise and only costs about $25.

 The Parallax is a dual-layer case that features a TPU shell that cradles your iPhone 7, absorbing blows and leaving your hardware scratch-free.
 The second layer is a polycarbonate frame that fits around the edges of your phone, taking the brunt of the devastating smacks to the corners that have felled many an iPhone.